AdaoNatalino/AdaoNatalino/README.md

 Software Engineer who loves figuring things out.
 Solving logical problems was always a great activity (also because of my mechanical engineering background), which has led me down the path of full stack development, where I get to do that everyday.

-My Pinned repos are the projects I built during my journey at Flatiron School, studying their Software Engineer program!

 ---